neoremind/kraps-rpc/README.md

 Kraps-rpc is a RPC framework split from [Spark](https://github.com/apache/spark), you can regard it as `spark-rpc` with the word *spark* reversed.

-This module is mainly for study how RPC works in Spark, as people know that Spark consists many distributed components, such as driver, master, executor, block manager, etc, and they communicate with each other through RPC.
+This module is mainly for studying how RPC works in Spark, as people know that Spark consists many distributed components, such as driver, master, executor, block manager, etc, and they communicate with each other through RPC.
 In Spark project the functionality is sealed in `Spark-core` module.

+The module is based on Spark 2.1 version, which eliminate Akka due to [SPARK-5293](https://issues.apache.org/jira/browse/SPARK-5293).

 ## 1 How to run

-The following examples can be found in [kraps-rpc-example]()
+The following examples can be found in [kraps-rpc-example](https://github.com/neoremind/kraps-rpc/tree/master/kraps-rpc-example)

 ### 1.1 Create an endpoint